eugen0329/vim-esearch/README.md

 Run `git config --global core.precomposeunicode true && git config --global core.quotePath false` in your shell to prevent outputting unicode chars like `\312`.

-3. Some regexps features like look-arounds are not supported.
+3. Some regexps features like lookaround are not supported.

 Use ag, ack or rg (after version 0.11) to access the PCRE syntax.
 Git and grep are also support them, but sometimes require to be installed with the